wisdom-oss/docs/frontend/build_customize.md

 Although building the application is designed to be kept simple, Angular is not really made for a modular design, which makes the build process slightly more challenging than usual.
-To build the application, four important dependencies should be globally
+To build the application, some important dependencies should be globally
 installed:

 - **Node.js**: